 Steve hugged Ron then hugged Jason.
 “Man, you two have been great.
 I love you guys.”
-He laughed when he saw the other’s expressions.
-“Like brothers, like brothers!”
+He laughed when he saw their expressions.
+“Like brothers, like brothers!” he added, laughing.

-They were all smiling when they went downstairs and met up with the parents.
-They said their goodbyes and Jason and Ron went back upstairs.
+They were all smiling when they went downstairs and met up with Steve’s parents.
+Steve joined them as they said their goodbyes and Jason and Ron went back upstairs.